ctrble/sugar-dog/README.md

 ### How to Win

-- the last surviving submarine wins
-- if no submarines survive then the game ends in a draw
+The last surviving submarine wins the game!
+If no submarines survive then the game ends in a draw.

 ## Submarine Captain's Guide